zzolo/tables/README.md

   }
 ```
 * `dbOptions`: Tables uses [Sequelize](http://sequelize.readthedocs.org/) as its ORM to more easily support multiple database backends.
 This options is an object that goes into `new Sequelize(uri, options)`.
 The default of this will change a bit depending on what database is used.
 * `inputOptions`: Options to pass to the stream parser.
 This will depend on what `inputType` option is given and the defaults change on that as well.
+See [tito](https://github.com/shawnbot/tito) for full options.
     * The CSV parser is [fast-csv](https://github.com/C2FO/fast-csv)
-    * The JSON parser is [JSONstream](https://github.com/dominictarr/JSONStream)
+    * The JSON parser is [JSONstream](https://github.com/dominictarr/JSONStream) and should be in a format like `{ path: "*" }`.
+    * The HTML table parser can use a CSS selector to get the table with some like `{ selector: ".table" }`
 * `parser`: Custom parser function.
-Takes two arguments the auto-parsed data, and the original data from the pipe (CSV, JSON, or custom).
+Takes two arguments: the first is the "row" of auto-parsed data, and second is the "row" of the original data from the pipe (CSV, JSON, custom, etc).
 * `autoparse`: Boolean.
 Turn off or on the auto-parsing of the piped data.
 This happens before the `parse` function.
 * `pipe`: A custom pipe function such as [byline](https://www.npmjs.com/package/byline).
 * `resumable`: Boolean to attempt to be make the import resumable.
 Only really necessary if using a custom `pipe` that can support this.